 Is universal life insurance cheaper than whole life?

 There is no one-size-fits-all answer to this question, as the cost of life insurance depends on many factors, including the death benefit amount, the policy term, and the age and health of the insured individual.
 However, universal life insurance tends to be more flexible and less expensive than whole life insurance.
-UL also offers the potential for cash value accumulation, which whole life insurance does not.
-The best way to compare the costs of different life insurance policies is to work with a financial advisor or insurance agent to get quotes for the specific coverage you need.

 What happens to cash value in universal life policy at death?